 IJEA Blog: Don’t stay on your island alone — help us get ready for JEA/NSPA Chicago ’18

-Hall of Famer Brenda Field is the local chair for the JEA/NSPA's 2018 Fall Convention.
-It's not too late to get involved, she says — and your efforts will pay dividends throughout your career.
+Hall of Famer Brenda Field is the local chair for the JEA/NSPA Fall Convention scheduled for Chicago in 2018.
+It's not too late to get involved, she says — and what you put in now will pay dividends throughout your career.

 IJEA Blog: Teaching my journalism students—again